donebydan/cua-front-runner/README.md

 # CUA Front-Runner PoC

-This Proof of Concept (PoC) demonstrates a timing and content-injection omputer Use Agent (CUA):
+This Proof of Concept (PoC) demonstrates a timing and content-injection Computer Use Agent (CUA):

 1. The CUA is tasked to explore closed issues for a repository we control.
 2. We currently pause the CUA container.
 Live front-run is a TODO.